What’s the big difference? Arsenal Credit Union vs. Big Banks

 A big goal of ours is to save you money on auto loans

 Ever hear of Ally Bank or Capital One?
 They love to charge their customers high interest rates on auto loans.
 At Arsenal, we love to refinance those bad auto loans and save you tons of cash on the interest.

-Over the last three years, we’ve saved members precisely $973,716.09 in interest on bad loans from other lenders.
+Over the last three and a half years, we’ve saved members almost $1.1 million by refinancing bad auto loans they got with other lenders.

 We offer consistently lower rates on credit cards